Sudden infant death syndrome (SIDS) is the unexpected, sudden death of a child under age 1. An autopsy does not show an explainable cause of death.

 When to Contact a Medical Professional

-If your baby is not moving or breathing, begin CPR and call 911.
+If your baby is not moving or breathing, begin CPR and call 911 or the local emergency number.
 Parents and caregivers of all infants and children should be trained in CPR.

 The American Academy of Pediatrics (AAP) recommends the following: